Skip to content

 Development and leadership framework

-Access to our Development & Leadership Framework.
+Access to our development and leadership framework.
 A 360-feedback tool that helps trainees track how their skills grow from start to finish of the programme, using feedback from themselves, their manager and peers

 Flexible programme routes

-We have routes available for PEPS stage one, stage two, or combined stages.
+We have routes available for PEPS 1 and 2, or completing both stages together.
 All routes are designed for immediate and practical application in practice.

-Route Teaching days Practice groups CPD Group coaching Portfolio one Portfolio two Learning and development framework
+Route Teaching days Practice reflection groups CPD Group coaching Portfolio one Portfolio two Frame

 Combined PEPS 1 and 2 Six Six Four Three Included Included Included

 The programme runs from September 2026 to August 2027.
-You can choose one of two start windows depending on your needs.
+You can choose one of two windows in which to start, depending on your needs.

-Please note teaching dates are fixed and cannot be changed
+Please note teaching dates are fixed; they cannot be changed and are not interchangeable between windows.

 Teaching dates